 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.

-Edinburgh offers a wide range of over 60 online masters and certificate programmes as well as some MOOC (Massive online open courses) courses which are free of charge.
-Many of the courses are medically focused, such as Clinical Opthalmology, Paediatric Emergency Medicine.
-Also there are Veterinary courses-Equine Science, International Animal Welfare, Environmental courses-Global Environment Challenges, as well as LLM Law and MSc in History.
+Edinburgh offers a wide range of over 70 online masters and certificate programmes.
+Many of the courses are medically focused, such as Anatomical Sciences, and Paediatric Emergency Medicine.
+There are also Veterinary courses such as Equine Science, and International Animal Welfare, and Environmental courses, including Global Environment Challenges, as well as LLM Law and MSc History.
+A range of short, free online courses are also available.